sandlbn/Phosphor/README.md

 Phosphor can load two HVSC databases from Settings (⚙):

-**Songlength DB** — provides accurate per-subtune durations so tracks advance automatically at the right time.
-Download directly from the HVSC CDN or point to a local `Songlengths.md5` file.
+**Songlength DB** — provides  per-subtune durations so tracks advance automatically at the right time.

 **STIL** — the SID Tune Information List maps each SID file to the original songs it covers, the performing artists, and curator comments.
 Once loaded, a ⓘ button appears next to the ♥ heart whenever info is available for the current tune.
-Click it to show the overlay; click the backdrop or ✕ to dismiss.

 For the most accurate STIL lookups, set the **HVSC root directory** in Settings to the root of your local HVSC tree (e.g. `/home/user/C64Music`).
 Without it Phosphor falls back to matching by filename, which works for most collections but can be ambiguous when multiple composers share a filename.